-Last year over £6 million was spent on 'specials' in Northern Ireland.
+In the first 9 months of this year nearly £6 million was spent on 'specials' in NI.

 'Specials' can be very expensive and may not represent a cost effective treatment to the Health Service.
 Prescribers may not know the cost of a 'special' when it is prescribed.